ksandom/vncMonitor/hw/README.md

 You can then connect to them from another device.
 I use this to move between a sitting and standing desk using old tablets as extra displays.

+## Longer term usage

+Have a look at ~/.vnc/hwvnc .
+You can change the behavior of the tool using

 ## Security considerations

 ### Setting a password